The Sponsorship of School Projects and Initiatives application for funding is now closed.

-At OTIP we recognize that not all worthy causes are linked to registered charities.
-Within the education community, there are many member-led school projects or initiatives that support learning, provide an enriched experience or help those in need.
-OTIP Sponsorship of School Projects and Initiatives is an opportunity for our members to submit a video application to win $5,000 toward their project.
+We understand that within the education community there are many member-led school projects or initiatives that support learning, provide an enriched experience or help those in need.
+OTIP’s Sponsorship of School Projects and Initiatives Program is an opportunity for our members to submit a video application to win money toward their project.

 Who can apply